- See & Do

 A short detour can be taken on the return journey to view the Conduit House or St Augustine's water chamber, the water source for the Abbey.

-A free information sheet on Queen Bertha's Walk is available from Canterbury Visitor Information Centre, situated in the Beaney Art Museum and Library, High Street.
+A free information sheet on Queen Bertha's Walk is available from Canterbury Visitor Information Centre, situated in the Beaney House of Art and Knowledge.
 More detailed guidebooks are available at the Cathedral, St Augustine's Abbey and St Martin's Church.